 3) In 2001, the town’s zoning commission decided to authorize the construction of the concrete plant and consequently zoning the land on the edge of Heemeyer’s property for its use

-Heemeyer was furious and objected to the rezoning.
+A furious Heemeyer objected to the rezoning.
 He argued that the dust, noise and added traffic would diminish the value of his adjacent property.
 Additionally, he also held a grudge against the plant operator Cody Docheff.
 Moreover, like Heemeyer others opposed the town’s decision as well, however, according to the town manager Tom Hale, they gradually accepted the decision and moved on.
-But most locals agree that Heemeyer was still opposed to the idea.
+But most locals agree that Heemeyer still opposed to the idea.
 He subsequently filed a lawsuit against the town but that failed.

 The town board and Heemeyer clashed again that year when Heemeyer was levied with fines totalling $2,500.
 The fines were levied for various offences including “junk cars on the plot and not being hooked up to the sewer line”.
 The latter one was apparently the last straw for Heemeyer and he could not take it anymore.
 He felt screwed by the town and decided to take matters into his own hands.

 4) Marvin Heemeyer possessed a 61.5-ton Komatsu bulldozer.
-According to his family, it was bought several years ago; maybe for occasional construction purposes.
+According to his family, he bought it several years ago; maybe for occasional construction purposes.
 This device would ultimately be his ‘revenge machine’.

 5) Marvin Heemeyer begins the construction of his killdozer